csia-pme/dreambooth-demo/README.md

 > **Note :** Replace `<your bucket name>` with the name of the bucket you want to use.

-Next, you can add the MinIO credentials to the DVC config with the following command :
+Next, you can add the MinIO credentials to the DVC config with the following command , it will prompt you to provide your secret access key :

 ```bash
 echo -n 'MinIO S3 Secret Access Key : ' && \